“PTSD is a whole-body tragedy, an integral human event of enormous proportions with massive repercussions.” – Susan

-Traumatic events in some instances can be to emotionally & mentally disruptive to cope with.
+Traumatic events, in some instances, can be too emotionally & mentally disruptive to cope with.
 A person can develop along with PTSD other psychiatric disorders to cope with the trauma.
 Some develop a dissociative disorder in an attempt to cope.
-Dissociation means a change in consciousness, memory, identity, or how one views his or her surroundings.
+Dissociation means a change in consciousness, memory, identity, or how one views their surroundings.

 Different types of dissociation: